y3owk1n/fish-x/README.md

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/y3owk1n/fish-x/ci.yml)
 ![GitHub License](https://img.shields.io/github/license/y3owk1n/fish-x)

 Welcome to `fish-x`, a Fish shell plugin that enhances your shell experience with upgraded commands on top of regular commands.
+Typically normal commands that ends with `x`.

 - `mkdirx` - Make a directory and cd into it.
 - `touchx` - Touch a new file and open in preferred editor.
 - `gclx` - Git clone a repository and cd into it.

+> This plugin has no intention to wrap around normal commands.
+E.g. wrap around `mkdir` to make it auto cd.
+There might be alot internal use cases for these common commands.
+Just type an `x` for a slight quality of improvement in life.

 ## Installation